dftbplus/recipes/docs/moleculardynamics/introduction.rst

 Molecular dynamics
 ******************

-Classical molecular dynamics treats the position and motion of the atoms (the ion cores) as with Newtonian dynamics.
+Classical molecular dynamics (MD) treats the position and motion of the atoms (the ion cores) as with Newtonian dynamics.
 Often this is with modifications to include the effect of contact with a thermal reservoir (NVT) or additionally treats the system as though it is in a piston that controls the pressure (NPT).

-DFTB+ has several options for basic molecular dynamics, but also can use an accelerated form of SCC-DFTB which has similar performance properties to non-SCC for suitable systems.
+DFTB+ has several built in options for basic molecular dynamics, but also can use an accelerated form of SCC-DFTB which has similar performance properties to non-SCC for suitable systems.
+More advanced MD calculations can be driven by external :ref:`sec-interfaces`.

 The basic method adopted for molecular dynamics in DFTB+ is the Velocity Verlet integrator (Probably more correctly called the Newton-Stormer-Verlet method, as